CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/cache.dat | Cache data.
 /vault/cli.php | CLI handler.
-/vault/config.ini | Configuration file; Contains all the configuration options of CIDRAM, telling it what to do and how to operate correctly (essential)!
+/vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of CIDRAM, telling it what to do and how to operate correctly (rename to activate).
 /vault/config.php | Configuration handler.
 /vault/functions.php | Functions file (essential).
 /vault/ipv4.dat | IPv4 signatures file.